Mike Hammer (character): In other media

 Several films and radio and television series have been based on the books in the Hammer series.
 The actor most closely identified with the character has been Stacy Keach, who portrayed Hammer in a CBS television series, Mickey Spillane's Mike Hammer, which ran from 1984–1987 and had a syndicated revival in 1997–1998.
 (An earlier syndicated version, originally aired in 1957–1958, starred Darren McGavin as Hammer.)
 Spillane himself played Hammer in a 1963 motion picture adaptation of The Girl Hunters.

-Spillane himself favoured ex-Marine and former Newburgh, New York police officer Jack Stang, on whom he based the character, to play him.
-Stang appeared with Spillane in the 1954 film Ring of Fear and in the film adaptation of I, the Jury.
+Spillane himself favored Jack Stang to perform as Hammer.
+Hammer arranged a screen test for Stang, who appeared in small supporting roles with Spillane in the 1954 film Ring of Fear and in the film adaptation of I, the Jury.